-There is more at risk than your money and identity this tax season.
-Scammers may offer “tax services” that will steal your identity and your tax refund, lure you with offers of bigger write-offs, create fake websites and tax forms to fool you into giving criminals your personal or financial information.
+There’s more at risk than your money and identity this tax season.
+Scammers may offer “tax services” that will steal your identity and your tax refund, lure you with offers of bigger write-offs, and create fake websites or tax forms to fool you into giving criminals your personal or financial information.

-Here are seven ways to stay safe this tax season:
+Here are 7 ways to help you stay safe this tax season:

-- Don’t open files, click links, or call numbers in unsolicited emails, text messages, IMs, Facebook postings, tweets, etc. — especially if you weren’t expecting them.
+- Don’t open files, click links, or call numbers in unsolicited emails, text messages, DMs, Facebook postings, tweets, etc. — especially if you weren’t expecting them.

-- Beware of impersonators.
-Many Canadian Revenue Agency (CRA) or Internal Revenue Service (IRS) impersonators use scare tactics to intimidate people into complying with their requests, like threatening to arrest or deport the potential victim.
+- Beware of impostors.
+Know that many scammers impersonate agents from the Canadian Revenue Agency (CRA) or Internal Revenue Service (IRS) and use scare tactics to intimidate people into complying with their requests, like threatening to arrest or deport the potential victim.

-- Before sharing any information, take the time to verify the identity of the person asking you for information, money, or access to your accounts, to ensure they are who they claim to be.
+- Before sharing information, take the time to verify the identity of any person asking you for information, money, or access to your accounts.
+Make sure they are who they claim to be.

 - If you can’t verify something is legitimate, ignore, delete it, or contact the person/organization who supposedly sent it to validate that the message really is from them.

-- Never – ever – ever – reveal your password, PINs or any personal or financial information.
+- Never reveal your password, PINs, or any personal or financial information.

-- Be suspicious if the “agent” demands immediate payment by Interac e-transfer, Western Union, bitcoin, prepaid credit cards or gift cards from retailers such as iTunes or Amazon.
+- Be suspicious of any “agent” demands immediate payment by Interac e-Transfer, bitcoin, prepaid credit cards, or gift cards from retailers such as iTunes or Google Play.

 Visit the Canadian Anti-Fraud Centre if you believe your personal information has been stolen and used for tax purposes.